London's Gatwick airport reopens after drone saboteur sows chaos

-LONDON (Reuters) - London’s Gatwick Airport reopened on Friday after a drone saboteur wrought travel chaos for hundreds of thousands of Christmas travelers by flying drones overhead, playing cat-and-mouse with police snipers and the army.
+LONDON (Reuters) - London’s Gatwick Airport reopened on Friday after a saboteur wrought 36 hours of travel chaos for over a hundred thousand Christmas travelers by using a drone to play cat-and-mouse with police snipers and the army.

-After the biggest disruption at Gatwick, Britain’s second busiest airport, since a volcanic ash cloud in 2010, Gatwick said its runway was open and that 700 planes were due to take off on Friday, although there would still be delays and cancellations.
+After the biggest disruption at Gatwick, Britain’s second busiest airport, since a volcanic ash cloud in 2010, Gatwick said 700 planes were due to take off on Friday, although there would still be delays and cancellations.

-“Gatwick’s runway is currently available and a limited number of aircraft are scheduled for departure and arrival,” the airport said.
+Britain deployed unidentified military technology to guard the airport against what Transport Secretary Chris Grayling said were thought to be several drones.

+“What’s happening on the ground is a mix of measures taken to give confidence that aircraft can be safe...
+Some of those are military capabilities,” Grayling told BBC television.

 The army and police snipers were called in to hunt down the drones, thought to be industrial style craft, which flew near the airport every time it tried to reopen on Thursday.

-There was mystery over the motivation of the drone operator, or operators, and police said there was nothing to suggest the crippling of one of Europe’s busiest airports for 36 hours was a terrorist attack.

-Gatwick’s chief operating officer Chris Woodroofe said the perpetrator had not been found, but that additional security measures had given him the confidence to reopen the airport.
+Gatwick’s chief operating officer Chris Woodroofe said the perpetrator had not yet been found.

 Flights were halted at 2103 GMT on Wednesday after two drones were spotted near the airfield.
-The disruption affected 120,000 people.
+The disruption affected at least 120,000 people.

 After a boom in drone sales, unmanned aerial vehicles have become a growing menace at airports across the world.